 Trump is quick off the mark in this round.
 “No one does passion like me”, he suggests and he cites as proof his three wives and many affairs to Obama’s one wife, no girlfriends.

-Judge Judy quietly informs Trump that we aren’t talking about that kind of passion.
+Judge Roberts quietly informs Trump that we aren’t talking about that kind of passion.

 A few people in the crowd notice that Melania has left the building.